Naveensandeepa/awesome-blockchain-apps/README.md

 | Foundation |  |   ![Twitter](https://img.shields.io/badge/Twitter-%231DA1F2.svg?style=for-the-badge&logo=Twitter&logoColor=white)  |

 ###  Decentralized Autonomous Organization
+A decentralized autonomous organization (DAO) is an entity with no central leadership.
+Decisions get made from the bottom-up, governed by a community organized around a specific set of rules enforced on a blockchain. [from](https://cointelegraph.com/decentralized-automated-organizations-daos-guide-for-beginners/what-is-decentralized-autonomous-organization-and-how-does-a-dao-work)

 | Name   |      Token      |   Deescription | Community |
 |----------|:-------------:|----------------:|---------:|